 This was our first vacation post-baby, just the two of us, and it was such a treat.
-Don’t get me wrong, it was so so hard to leave V, but was so worth it in the end (and I know she soaked-up the one-on-one time with her Pop-Pop and Lola while we were gone).
+Don’t get me wrong, it was so so hard to leave the little one, but was so worth it in the end (and I know she soaked-up the one-on-one time with her grandparents while we were gone).
 My hubby was awarded this trip through work and everything was chosen/booked for us (flights, hotel, etc.), so I didn’t do any of my own research but we liked the hotel — we stayed at the Riu Reggae in Montego Bay.
 It’s an all-inclusive and located 6-minutes from the airport, which was such a plus!
 I talked to multiple people in the weeks leading up to the trip who spent 45 minutes to 1.5 hours driving to and from the airport.
 After a long travel day and navigating customs / immigration lines, I was ready to get settled at the hotel and relieved it was only a short car ride away.
 Also, one more note on the traveling, Jamaica is FAR, like a full day of travel (okay, not 24 hours, but you catch my drift)!
 They didn’t offer non-stop flights through our airline, so it included a stop / layover both ways in addition to ~5-hours of airtime.
 The airline also recommended we arrive to the airport in MB 3-hours before our flight, which extended an already long travel day.
 I would definitely visit again, but would probably extend my trip to a full week.

 For those of you you’ve stayed at an all-inclusive, this is your typical middle-of-the-road, value resort.
 It was missing some of the amenities we appreciate (like room service, pool / beachside drink service, etc), but hard to beat the price and would be a great option if you’re traveling with a group and/or planning around varying travel budgets.
 The Riu brand has 3 properties next to each other in Montego Bay, and each has different offerings, so if you’re set on Riu I’d recommend researching all 3 to make sure you’re choosing the one that meets your travel wants/needs.
 Ours was adults-only but beyond that it was all age groups, and definitely a lively crowd!
 Meanwhile I was ready for bed at 9p #momlife 🙂 I think a couple of the highlights go without saying… the beautiful weather, ocean views, Red Stripe on tap, the company of the locals (“Ya, Mon!”), Bob Marley tunes on repeat, jerk chicken, and the list goes on…